CodeAtCode/hook-flowchart/README.txt

 == Description ==

 This plugin generates a flowchart for every parent hook that is running under your actual page.
-In Firefox, the flowcharts are JavaScript generated and downloadable in .png format.

 From the Setting Page you can choose which parent hook to exlude from the chart.